-This course will enable you to use a broader range of oral, aural and written language skills, sufficient to get by in Spanish speaking countries with some hesitations on topics concerned with everyday matters and express your view in writing in a more elaborate style.
+This course will enable you to use a broader range of oral, aural and written language skills, enabling you to get by in Spanish speaking countries on topics concerned with everyday matters and express your view in writing in a more elaborate style.

 You will also further develop your understanding of the culture of Spanish speaking countries.

 The emphasis of the course is on speaking and in class you will get ample opportunity to:

 - practise your conversational skills through pair-work and group exercises